INS No. 102

 Tartrazine (INS No. 102) is added to foods and beverages at concentrations up to a maximum permitted level (MPL) as established by the Codex Alimentarius Commission.
 There are currently 8 food categories for which MPLs for tartrazine have been adopted in the General Standard for Food Additives.
 Approximately 70 other applications of tartrazine as a color additive in foods and beverages have been proposed and are pending adoption, following completion of the review and comments process.

-JECFA (Joint FAO/WHO Expert Committee on Food Additives) (2016) Evaluation of certain food additives (eighty-second report of the Joint FAO/WHO Expert Committee on Food Additives).
-WHO Technical Report series, 100.
+Safety evaluation of certain food additives (Eighty-second meeting of the Joint FAO/WHO Expert Committee on Food Additives).
+WHO Food Additives Series 73, 2017.
 Available online

 EFSA (2009) Scientific Opinion on the re-evaluation of Tartrazine (E 102) on request from the European Commission.
 EFSA Journal, 7(11), 1331, 52 pp. Available online